eBildungslabor/ophTxt2slides/README.md

 # ophTxt2slides

-Convert a text to slides, one slide per sentence
+ophTxt2slides is a small web application that converts a text document to a slideshow, creating one slide per sentance in the document.

+It is [available online here](https://lovasoa.github.io/ophTxt2slides/), without having to download anything.

+You just copy and paste your text in the application (from a Word or LibreOffice document, for instance), and click a buuton to launch the slideshow.